barchart/documentation-generator/README.md

 ### Compatibility

-This tool should be compatible with Node.js version 14.
-This tool has not been tested with Node.js version 16.
+This tool should be compatible with Node.js version 20.

 ### Package Managers